-It could be at a non-profit organization that is with or without an HR personnel.
-During summer breaks or weekends, you can set aside few hours for volunteering.
+It could be at a non-profit organization that is with or without HR personnel.
+During summer breaks or weekends, you can set aside a few hours for volunteering.
 Hone your HR skills by assisting the organization to screen candidates or check references.

 4. Be qualified